Madame Talvande's Ladies Boarding School: Notable Alumna

-The most notable alumna from the boarding school is Mary Boykin Chestnut, a famous author from Stateburg, SC.
-Boykin’s family wealth from their plantation they established and her father served in the House of Representatives, senate, and Governor of South Carolina.
-Boykin’s diary is considered a critical piece of South Carolina’s history, as it gave a personal but factual account of the Civil War on the Southern Front.
+A notable alumna from the boarding school is Mary Boykin Chesnut, an author from Stateburg.
+Boykin's family had wealth from the plantation they established and her father served in the House of Representatives, Senate, and as Governor of South Carolina.
+Boykin's diary is considered a critical piece of South Carolina's history, as it gave a personal but factual account of the Civil War on the Southern Front.
+This diary, named A Diary from Dixie, was from the point of view of a wife witnessing her husband fighting in the war at the time.
+Her husband was James Chesnut Jr., a lawyer, senator, and President Jefferson's aide and brigadier during the Civil War.

 Scandal

 Maria Whaley, a student at the boarding school, fell in love with George Morris, a young bachelor from New York.
-Though Madame Talvande was known for her close eye on her students, love always wins.
-Maria escaped from the school by scaling the walls of the boarding school to meet Morris and go tell her father about their union back in Edisto, where she’s from.
+Madame Talvande was known for being very watchful over her students, mainly for their safety.
+But Maria and George were in love and wanted to get married and tell her father.
+Maria escaped from the school by scaling the walls of the boarding school to meet George and go tell her father about their union back in Edisto, where she was from.
 This embarrassed Madame Talvande as it brought her authority into question.

+The school continued to operate for a few more years after the scandal, but the situation was said to have lingered with Madame Talvande, as it may have stained her and the school's reputation.